-Works in Computer Algebra, where he is an author of a textbook, many papers, posters and presentations.
+Works in Computer Algebra, where he is an author of a textbook, many papers (see here for recent ones)), posters and presentations.
 See Mathematical Reviews on JHD for a list that they consider "mathematical" (needs a subscription).
 His major research effort is a grant in Real Geometry and Connectedness via Triangular Description.
 He has other PhD research topics: see this topic list.
 One of his research students talks about the experience.

 Vice-President and various other things of the British Computer Society.